chrisgrieser/nvim-scissors/README.md

 - [LuaSnip-specific additions to the format](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md#vs-code)

 ### Version Controlling Snippets: JSON-formatting
-This plugin writes JSON files via `vim.encode.json`.
+This plugin writes JSON files via `vim.encode.json()`.
 That method saves the file in minified form, and does not have a deterministic order of dictionary keys.

-Both, minification, and unstable key order, are of course problem if you version-control your snippet collection.
-To solve this problem, `nvim-scissors` can optionally unminify and sort the JSON files via `yq` or `jq` after updating a snippet.
+Both, minification, and unstable key order, are a problem if you version-control your snippet collection.
+To solve this issue, `nvim-scissors` can optionally unminify and sort the JSON files via `yq` or `jq` after updating a snippet.
 (Both are also available via [mason.nvim](https://github.com/williamboman/mason.nvim).)